 Also of interest is that West Lafayette has more people living here who work in computers and math than 95% of the places in the US.

 West Lafayette is also a major college town with a large number of people who are 18 years or older and attending college.
 As is often the case in college towns, the many students that live in West Lafayette have a strong influence on the local culture and entertainment scene, which may seem dormant by comparison in the summer months when much of the student population is away.
 In the fall, the return of students has a reinvigorating effect on the community.
 Because colleges are lasting institutions, they have a stabilizing effect on the economy by providing direct local benefits such as jobs for faculty and staff and spending by students.
 West Lafayette’s economy is one such example of this.

-The per capita income in West Lafayette in 2010 was $17,207, which is low income relative to Indiana and the nation.
-This equates to an annual income of $68,828 for a family of four.
+The per capita income in West Lafayette in 2018 was $21,041, which is lower middle income relative to Indiana and the nation.
+This equates to an annual income of $84,164 for a family of four.
 However, West Lafayette contains both very wealthy and poor people as well.
-West Lafayette also has one of the higher rates of people living in poverty in the nation, with 42.11% of its population below the federal poverty line.
+West Lafayette also has one of the higher rates of people living in poverty in the nation, with 38.51% of its population below the federal poverty line.

-West Lafayette is a very ethnically-diverse city.
+West Lafayette is an extremely ethnically-diverse city.
 The people who call West Lafayette home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Lafayette residents report their race to be White, followed by Asian.
-Important ancestries of people in West Lafayette include Irish, English, Polish, and Italian.
+Important ancestries of people in West Lafayette include German, Irish, English, Italian, and Polish.

 The most common language spoken in West Lafayette is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Langs. of India.